HSF/hsf.github.io/newsletter/_posts/2018-04-10-WLCG-HSF-Naples.md

-Recognising the large cost of data storage and data management for WLCG, and anticipating the data volumes of HL-LHC, optimising our storage systems is a an important and challenging area for study.
+Recognising the large cost of data storage and data management for WLCG, and anticipating the data volumes of HL-LHC, optimising our storage systems is an important and challenging area for study.
 Consolidating storage into larger units, sometimes called a *data lake*, is one area to study; the anticipation is that much more use of the wide area network will be made in the future to deliver data to where it is needed.
 Successes from the HEP programme,